 The physician should be physically present throughout the sedation and remain immediately available until the patient is medically discharged from the post procedure recovery area.

-- Age-appropriate equipment must be immediately available for the maintenance of a patent airway, oxygen enrichment and artificial ventilation in addition to circulatory resuscitation is consistent with the principles set forth in this statement.
+• Age-appropriate equipment must be immediately available for the maintenance of a patent airway, oxygen enrichment and artificial ventilation in addition to circulatory resuscitation.

 In addition, some states have prescriptive regulations concerning the administration of propofol.
 There are different considerations when propofol is used for sedation of intubated, ventilated patients in a critical care setting.